By Request: To Sabbath or not to Sabbath? Pt. 2

 It has been argued that the early church shifted the day from what we call Saturday to Sunday as the day to observe the Sabbath.
 Truth is, there are only two passages used to support this and they actually do not say anything of the kind.

-Those are the two passages I mentioned at the beginning of our study last week and appear at the end of the list I placed on the website last week, offering all of the New Testament passages regarding Sabbath.
+Those are the two passages I mentioned at the beginning of our study last week and appear at the end of the list I placed on the website last week.
+Now, I am going to offer you a list of all of the New Testament passages people use to say The Sabbath has switched under the New Covenant from Saturday to Sunday.

-Now it is NOT my intention to teach yet another lesson on why we have come to worship on Sunday rather than on the Sabbath day, nor is that even important because remember – worshiping as we do is NOT part of the command of the Sabbath anyway.
+Now in saying all of this it is NOT my intention to teach yet another lesson on why we have come to worship on Sunday rather than on the Sabbath day, nor is that even important because remember – worshiping as we do is NOT part of the command of the Sabbath anyway.
 Only CEASING is!

 Did the early church observe something akin to our services on Sabbath – yes, but that was by tradition NOT command.